mavlink/rfcs/text/gnss-integrity-report.md

 - Are all the fields added to `GNSS_INTEGRITY` relevant?
 In particular, is `up_time` worth the 4 bytes it occupies, or would other metrics provide more value?
 - Should `antenna_state` and `antenna_power` remain two separate fields, or be merged into a single field by adding an `OFF` entry to `GNSS_ANTENNA_STATE`?
 Are all states currently defined in `GNSS_ANTENNA_STATE` relevant, given the different mappings available across vendors?
 - Is it useful to distinguish between spoofing detection alone and the indication that receiver output (position or raw measurements) may be affected by spoofing in `GNSS_SPOOFING_STATE`, even if the currently available receiver fields are not perfectly aligned with this distinction?
 This topic has been discussed in parallel with Septentrio, which shares the objective of improving the link between spoofing detection and its impact on receiver output, and is continuing development in this direction.
-- Should the `GNSS_AUTHENTICATION_STATE_OK` entry be renamed to `OPERATIONAL`, `ENABLED`, `ACTIVE`, or `AUTHENTICATING`?
 - Is representing all reported bands in a single `GNSS_BANDS` message, with each per-band field defined as an array, the best approach, given that the number of available bands is dynamic (and may be zero)?
 If so, what should be the maximum array size (`GNSS_MAX_BANDS`) to limit the transfer of unused fields while ensuring that all relevant bands can be reported?
 - Do operators need raw per-band RF front-end diagnostics in MAVLink, at the cost of reduced bandwidth efficiency and vendor agnosticism, or are the processed jamming and mitigation states sufficient?
 Are interference bandwidth and interference power worth including, given that they are currently not available from u-blox but are expressed in standard units (kHz and dBm, respectively)?
 - Should a field for per-band spoofing detection be added speculatively to `GNSS_BANDS`, even though no vendor currently provides this information and this would extend the scope of the message beyond interference reporting?
+Alternatively, should a per-band authentication state be added instead, even though it is currently provided by u-blox for each signal via `UBX-NAV-SIG.authStatus`, a different message than the one used for jamming detection, while Septentrio provides authentication status at the individual satellite level via bitmasks (`GalAuthenticMask` / `GpsAuthenticMask`) rather than per RF band?
 - Is a dedicated (and potentially optional) `GNSS_SEPT_QUALITY` message the right approach for reporting Septentrio-specific quality indicators?

 # References